volatilflerovium/udp_server_for_pico_w/README.md

 - LWIP_MODE accepts: background or poll.
 Default: background.
 - USB_DEBUG enable usb serial for debugging.
 Default ON

-After flashing your Pico W, it should connect to the local network and it will given an IP.
-You can check the IP asigned to the UDP server with the command:
+After flashing your Pico W, it should connect to the local network and it will be given an ip address.
+You can check the ip asigned to the UDP server with the command:
-(first the Pico w unplugged)
+(first with Pico w unplugged)
 ```
 #nmap -sn 192.168.1.*
 ```